 A business credit file may show a company having late or slow payments if the businesses the company works with have reported such payment behaviors to Dun & Bradstreet.

 Slow and late payments can affect business credit scores and ratings.
 Lenders, suppliers, and vendors may view Dun & Bradstreet scores and ratings when making decisions about whether or not to work with a company, extend business credit, offer a loan, or provide favorable terms and conditions.

 Who is reporting this payment information?

 Companies reporting to Dun & Bradstreet remain anonymous.
 Participants in the Global Trade Exchange Program report all of their receivables monthly regardless of whether it is a negative or positive payment experience.
-Manual Trade References*, which can be submitted using the Dun & Bradstreet CreditBuilder™ tool, can provide the payment experiences of businesses that do not participate in the Global Trade Exchange Program and are subject to verification and acceptance (see below for more information on manual Trade Reference submission).
-If a business thinks its payment experiences are listed incorrectly, they can be disputed using D-U-N-S® Manager.
+However, not all companies participate in the Global Trade Exchange Program.
+Those companies that do not participate can be submitted to Dun & Bradstreet as Manual Trade References* for review, verification, and possible acceptance using the CreditBuilder™ product,